A Generalized Approach to Relaxation Time of Magnetic Nanoparticles With Interactions: From Superparamagnetism to Glassy Dynamics: Article Text

 For $q < 1$, the relaxation time $\tau$ diverges at $T = T_{\mathrm{cut\mbox{-}off}}$ due to the abrupt energy cut-off, leading to thermodynamic freezing.
 For $q = 1$, the standard Boltzmann–Gibbs statistics is recovered, with $\tau$ following a classical Néel-Brown behavior.
 For $q > 1$, the distribution acquires a long power-law tail instead of a cut-off and remains positive across all accessible energy levels.
 In this case, no such transition temperature exists, and consequently, no divergence of $\tau$ occurs.

 Figure ~\ref{fig:Testrela_Tfreezing_sidebyside} demonstrates the behavior of the temperatures $T^*$ (and $T_{\mathrm{cut-off}}$) as a function of temperature.
 Figure ~\ref{fig:Testrela_Tfreezing_sidebyside} (left) shows $T^*$ increase (with internal energy ($U_q$)) as temperature increases, while $q$ is constant.
 It also increases as $q$ decreases at a fixed temperature, showing a direct correlation between $T^*$ and interparticle interactions.
 Figure ~\ref{fig:Testrela_Tfreezing_sidebyside} (right) shows that $T_{\mathrm{cut-off}}$ decreases as temperature increases.
-The possible limit value of $T_{\mathrm{cut-off}}$, linked to temperature transition, increases with MNPs interaction strength.
-Hence, the strength of MNPs interaction determines both $T^*$, related to internal energy, and the transition temperature $T_{\mathrm{cut-off}}$.
+The possible limit value of $T_{\mathrm{cut-off}}$, linked to the crossover temperature, increases with MNPs interaction strength.
+Hence, the strength of MNPs interaction determines both $T^*$, related to internal energy, and the cut-off temperature $T_{\mathrm{cut-off}}$.

-For a more comprehensive understanding of $T_{\mathrm{cut-off}}$, Figure ~\ref{fig:Q07_T_vs_invbeta} illustrates the relationship between $T_{\mathrm{cut-off}}$ and the temperature $T$, as functions of $\beta'_q$ (for the arbitrarily selected value of \( q = 0.7 \), to illustrate a representative example of the transition temperature expressed in Eq.~\eqref{beta}).
-In particular, the normalization constant \(\chi_q\) and the \(q\)-expectation value \(U_q\) are \(q\)-weighted statistical averages; as such, they depend on the occupation probabilities of the microstates and therefore vary with the thermodynamic conditions (temperature), inducing corresponding changes in $\beta'_q$.
-When the temperature reaches $T=T_{\mathrm{cut-off}}$, a transition from a superparamagnetic to a glassy-like state occurs, in which the system is thermodynamically frozen in a non-ergodic state.
-In a dense system of strongly interacting MNPs, the combination of positional disorder and frustrating dipolar interactions creates a rugged energy landscape that dictates its complex critical dynamics.
-Below the glass temperature, this system exhibits broken ergodicity and is confined to a local energy valley.
-The Tsallis statistics ($q < 1$) could effectively model this, with a cut-off condition limiting maximum energy, representing the barrier that keeps the MNPs system in its valley.
-By assigning zero probability to higher energy states, the $q<1$ framework captures the system's confinement and non-ergodic nature.
+For a more comprehensive understanding of $T_{\mathrm{cut\text{-}off}}$, Fig.~\ref{fig:Q07_T_vs_invbeta} illustrates the relationship between $T_{\mathrm{cut\text{-}off}}$ and the temperature $T$ as functions of $\beta'_q$ (for the arbitrarily selected value $q = 0.7$, chosen to illustrate a representative example of the crossover temperature defined in Eq.~\eqref{beta}).
+In particular, the normalization constant $\chi_q$ and the $q$-expectation value $U_q$ are $q$-weighted statistical averages; as such, they depend on the occupation probabilities of the microstates and therefore vary with the thermodynamic conditions (temperature), inducing corresponding changes in $\beta'_q$.